Crisis / Urgent Consultation

 Dangerous crisis situations include suicidal behaviors or threats, homicidal behavior or threats, irrational dangerous behavior, or excessive consumption of alcohol or drugs.
 If you are not sure whether the situation represents immediate danger, err on the side of caution and place the call.

-Urgent counselors are available between 8:00 – 5:00 on Monday to Friday in person and until 4:30 by phone.
-Call 612-625-8475 to speak with an urgent counselor or come to the Mental Health Clinic on the Fourth floor of Boynton Health Service located on the East Bank at 410 Church Street SE.
+Urgent counselors are available in person and by phone between 8 a.m. – 4:30 p.m. on Monday, Tuesday, Wednesday, and Friday; 9 a.m. – 4:30 p.m. on Thursdays.
+Call 612-625-8475 to speak with an urgent counselor or come to the Mental Health Clinic on the Fourth floor of Boynton Health located on the East Bank at 410 Church Street SE.
 These services are not the same as those available in an emergency room and should not be substituted for a situation requiring immediate intervention.
 There may be a wait to speak with an urgent counselor.

 612-624-3323.
 Walk-in crisis counseling is offered from 8:00 a.m. to 4:00 p.m. at the Minneapolis East Bank location at 340 Appleby Hall, 128 Pleasant Street SE.
 These services are not the same as those available in an emergency room and should not be substituted for a situation requiring immediate intervention.